songyongjae/VectorizedThreads/README.md

 By leveraging multi-threading and vectorized operations, this framework efficiently handles large-scale linear algebra problems, making it an optimal choice for applications requiring intensive numerical simulations.

 ## Overview
-`MultiStockSimulation` is a C++ project that simulates stock price paths for multiple stocks using mathematical models, including the Black-Scholes model and multi-stock covariance models.
+`VectorizedThreads` is a C++ project that simulates stock price paths for multiple stocks using mathematical models, including the Black-Scholes model and multi-stock covariance models.
 The project leverages matrix operations and multi-threading for high-performance computation.

 This repository includes:
 - Simulation of stock price paths using drift and covariance matrices.